 Take in the outdoor shows

-Though much of the outdoor action during the JFL festival is more fun than funny, there are a few outdoor shows worth taking in.
-Most are in French, but one definitely worth marking on the calendar is the final performance of Sugar Sammy’s bilingual You’re Gonna Rire show, on the big stage at the Place des Festivals on July 28.
+Though much of the outdoor action during the JFL festival is more fun than funny, there are a few outdoor shows worth taking in, in both languages.
+The biggest ones begin around 9pm and end by 11.
 You certainly can’t beat the price: It’s free.

 You can see the full lineup of outdoor shows here.
 And wander around the festival grounds during the day to see all the other stuff going on, from the labyrinth to the board games to the circus acts.

 Some other things to keep in mind about shows at Just For Laughs, OFF-JFL and Zoofest that don’t pertain specifically to saving money.
 (Some of these are echoed by Gazette columnist Basem Boshra):

 - Be on time.
 If you arrive late to a show with assigned seating (like a gala), you end up disrupting a lot of people during the show and opening yourself up to ridicule.
 Don’t be that person.
 Some shows might even refuse you entry (it happened to me once when I was 10 minutes late, but fortunately I had a backup plan.)